caproto/caproto/doc/source/index.rst

 10 Reasons To Use Caproto and 1 Big Reason Not To
 =================================================

-Most existing EPICS tools are built on a well-established C library, *libca*.
+Most existing EPICS tools are built on well-established C and C++ libraries.
-Why rewrite it from scratch in Python instead of just wrapping C?
+Why write something from scratch in Python instead of just wrapping those?

-1. **Effortlessly Portable**: No required dependencies —-- even numpy is optional.
+1. **Effortlessly Portable**: No required dependencies --- even numpy is optional.
 Caproto just needs Python itself.
+We use it on Linux, OSX, Windows, and RaspberryPi.
 2. **Easy to Install and Use**: See "Try caproto in four lines," above.
 3. **Handy for Debugging**: Programmatic access to convenient Python objects embodying every CA message sent and received.
+See the examples of verbose logging with the :doc:`command-line-client`.
 4. **Efficient**: Data is read directly from sockets into contiguous-memory ctypes structures.